AbNeil/List-of-algorithms-used-in-generative-AI/README.md

 #### Text-to-image

-Stable diffusion, imagen, midjourney work using and encoder netwwork like frozen CLIP and classifier free guidance, in the latent space: UNet with a scheduler to draw by detecting edges and curves in a preset or randomly generated "seed" noisy image and expands out of latent space using a variational autoencoder decoder that cleans the images of any remaining noise, controlnets have recetnly created a versatile method of guiding the diffusion
+[Stable diffusion](https://jalammar.github.io/illustrated-stable-diffusion/), imagen, midjourney work using and encoder netwwork like frozen CLIP and classifier free guidance, in the latent space: UNet with a scheduler to draw by detecting edges and curves in a preset or randomly generated "seed" noisy image and expands out of latent space using a variational autoencoder decoder that cleans the images of any remaining noise, controlnets add a versatile method of guiding the diffusion

 #### Image-to-Text